-- 1. Dock your boat or drop anchor. - 2.
-From the Home screen, select Configure > Preferences > Navigation > Auto Guidance > Shoreline Dist. > Normal. - 3.
-From Home screen, select Where To? > Waypoints. - 4.
-Select a waypoint for a destination that you have navigated to previously. - 5.
-Select Navigate To > Guide To. - Review the placement of the Auto Guidance line.
-Determine whether the line safely avoids known obstacles, and whether the turns enable efficient travel. - 7.
-Complete an action: - If the placement of the Auto Guidance line is satisfactory, select MENU Navigation Options > Stop Navigation.
-Proceed to step 11. - If the Auto Guidance line is too close to known obstacles, from the Home screen, select Configure > Preferences > Navigation > Auto Guidance > Shoreline Distance > Far. - If the turns in the Auto Guidance line are too wide, from the Home screen, select Configure > Preferences > Navigation > Auto Guidance > Shoreline Distance > Near. - If you selected Near or Far in step 7, review the placement of the Auto Guidance line.
-Determine whether the line safely avoids known obstacles, and whether the turns enable efficient travel.
+- 1. Dock your boat or drop anchor. - From the Home screen, select Configure > Preferences > Navigation > Auto Guidance > Shoreline Dist. > Normal. - 3.
+From Home screen, select Where To? > Waypoints.

+- 4. Select a waypoint for a destination that you have navigated to previously. - 5.
+Select Navigate To > Guide To. - 6.
+Review the placement of the Auto Guidance line.
+Determine whether the line safely avoids known obstacles, and whether the turns enable efficient travel. - If the placement of the Auto Guidance line is satisfactory, select MENU > Navigation Options > Stop Navigation.
+Proceed to step 9. - If the Auto Guidance line is too close to known obstacles, from the Home screen, select Configure > Preferences > Navigation > Auto Guidance > Shoreline Distance > Far. - If the turns in the Auto Guidance line are too wide, from the Home screen, select Configure > Preferences > Navigation > Auto Guidance > Shoreline Distance > Near. - If you selected Near or Far in step 6, review the placement of the Auto Guidance line.
+Determine whether the line safely avoids known obstacles, and whether the turns enable efficient travel. - If the placement of the Auto Guidance line is satisfactory, select MENU > Navigation Options > Stop Navigation.
+Proceed to step 9. - If the Auto Guidance line is too close to known obstacles, from the Home screen, select Configure > Preferences Navigation > Auto Guidance > Shoreline Distance > Farthest.

-- 9. Complete an action: - If the placement of the Auto Guidance line is satisfactory, select MENU Navigation Options > Stop Navigation.
-Proceed to step 11. - If the Auto Guidance line is too close to known obstacles, from the Home screen, select Configure > Preferences > Navigation > Auto Guidance > Shoreline Distance > Farthest. - If the turns in the Auto Guidance line are too wide, from the Home screen, select Configure > Preferences > Navigation > Auto Guidance > Shoreline Distance > Nearest. - 10.
-If you selected Nearest or Farthest in step 9, review the placement of the Auto Guidance line.
-Determine whether the line safely avoids known obstacles, and whether the turns enable efficient travel. - 11.
-Repeat steps 1-10 at least once more, using a different destination each time, until you are familiar with the functionality of the Shoreline Distance setting.
+- If the turns in the Auto Guidance line are too wide, from the Home screen, select Configure > Preferences > Navigation > Auto Guidance > Shoreline Distance > Nearest. - 8.
+If you selected Nearest or Farthest, review the placement of the Auto Guidance line.
+Determine whether the line safely avoids known obstacles, and whether the turns enable efficient travel. - 9.
+Repeat steps 1-8 at least once more, using a different destination each time, until you are familiar with the functionality of the Shoreline Distance setting.